IBM/cloudpakforapps-workshop/workshop/README.md

   * ?
 * **Create a Tekton pipleline for a custom collection**
   * Build a pipeline that will fit into a custom Kabanero collection
-  * Run locally in Rapid Local Deevloperment Mode
-  * Deploy to your local kubernetes (?)

 ### Kabanero for All  (Common Track)

 * **Deploy Application from Customer Stack & Repository**
-  * Build and deploy an application using the customer stack, repository and pipelines build by the Architects' and Operators' tracks
+  * Build and deploy an application using the custom stack, repository and pipelines build by the Architects' and Operators' tracks

 ## About Cloud Pak for Applications